jvalentino/example-java-gradle-jenkins-declarative/README.md

-# Using a Scripted Pipeline to deliver Java Libraries with Gradle
+# Using a Declarative Pipeline to deliver Java Libraries with Gradle

 Prerequisites